 What are the benefits of having a PDO thread lift?

-Although Dr. Tarbet, as a double board-certified plastic surgeon, performs surgical facelifts and neck lifts, some patients simply are not interested in surgery, at least not yet.
+Although Dr. Tarbet, as a double board-certified plastic surgeon in Bellevue, WA, performs surgical facelifts and neck lifts, some patients simply are not interested in surgery, at least not yet.
 Plus, due to work responsibilities or other reasons, they may not be able to accommodate the lengthy recovery necessary with these surgeries.

 A PDO thread lift, on the other hand, has little or no recovery time.
 Because Dr. Tarbet only uses local anesthesia, patients can drive themselves home.
 They can go back to work or their normal activities, or just take off the rest of the day.
 There is a little soreness, redness, and swelling, but it doesn’t last long.